JashanSingh126/MDSINE2_Paper/analysis/README.md

 # 1. Preprocess the Data

+We provide pre-processed outputs for this section in the repository, so this entire section is optional.
+- The DADA2 outputs are in `../datasets/gibson/`, along with the other input TSV files necessary for inference.
+- The ASV-to-OTU aggregation outputs are in `./output/gibson/preprocessed`.
+- Taxonomic placement of OTUs are in `./files/phylogenetic_placement_OTUs`.

 ## 1.1 Run DADA2

 First, one needs to run DADA2 (https://benjjneb.github.io/dada2/index.html) on the 16S reads, to end up with a list of ASVs and taxonomic assignments